 In summary, the performance of path-level aggregation quickly decreases as the number of paths increases.
 Since the number of paths grows (in the worst case) with the square of the number of edge nodes in a network, path-level aggregation appears to be a viable technique only in small networks.
-Classlevel aggregation, on the other hand, even though it is sensitive to the length of the routes, yields a very high statistical multiplexing gain.
+Class-level aggregation, on the other hand, even though it is sensitive to the length of the routes, yields a high statistical multiplexing gain throughout.

-B. Comparison of the Traffic Loss Rate
+5.2 Comparison of the Traffic Loss Rate

-We now compare the expected loss rate of a flow with the chosen set of parameters.
+Next, we compare the expected loss rate of flows.
 Recall that the loss rate as given in Eqs.
-(11) and (13) is for traffic classes, and not for single flows.
+(20) and (22) is for traffic classes, and not for single flows.
 Making QoS guarantees to aggregate flows yields a simple network core, since no per-flow information is required.
 On the other hand, single flows may experience a service which is worse than the service guaranteed to the class as a whole.
 To obtain a measure on the loss rate, we normalize the loss rate of a class by the long time average of the expected traffic in the class.
 (We point out that this 'normalization' does not give a precise loss rate.)
-Under the assumption that C{mq} is the set of class-q flows at all nodes, we obtain with Eqn.
-(11) a (normalized) loss rate of
+Under the assumption that \mathcal{C}{nq} is the set of class-q flows at all nodes, we obtain with Eqn.
+(20) a (normalized) loss rate of

-TABLE II NORMALIZED LOSS RATE PER FLOW.
-(Note that the loss rate for class-level aggregation is dependent on the path length.)
+Table 2: Normalized loss rate per flow.
+(For class-level aggregation, the loss rate is dependent on the path length.)